limo-756/github-pages-with-jekyll/_posts/2022-07-09-Decorator-Design-Pattern.md

             Can we add topping multiple times, if the customer wants it?
          </summary>
          <p>
             No straight forward solution for this.
-For every topping w
+For every topping we will need to store the count.
          </p>
       </details>
    </li>